Festivals & Events

 Enjoy the outlandish dances at this massive summer festival

-If you're in the Hyuga area of north Miyazaki on the first weekend of August, you're in for a treat.
-The Hyuga Hyottoko Summer Festival is one of Japan's biggest summer dance festivals and attracts over 2,000 participants and 70,000 visitors.
+If you're in the Hyuga area of north Miyazaki on the first Saturday night of August, you're in for a treat.
+The Hyuga Hyottoko Summer Festival is one of Japan's biggest Hyottoko dance festivals and attracts over 2,000 dancers and 70,000 visitors.

-- The individual Hyuga Hyottoko competition on the first day
+- The individual Hyuga Hyottoko competition on the eve of the festival

-- The main parade and festival on the second day
+- The main parade and festival on Saturday night

 - Free Hyottoko dance instruction classes for festivalgoers